djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 In summary we've got bad network coverage in our village and none of the networks are good enough to run without wifi calling.

+## Sept 2024

+Three include roaming.
+Dave using on Pixel phone.

+EE have to pay to roam in the EU.
+Ellie using. £15pm

+Vodaphone I'm losing signal with my CAT phone after going to Europe?.
+Dave using on CAT phone

 ## Mobile Virtual Network Operators

 According to chatgpt